Skip to main content

 The most common road rule exemptions are listed below.
 There are also specific requirements for the legal use of seatbelt buckle covers (see below).

-MACA trained allied health professionals can help families and clients comply with these requirements.
+MACA Certified Professionals can help families and clients comply with these requirements.
 In some cases they will recommend obtaining and registering a seatbelt exemption certificate with the Queensland Government.
 This may reduce the risk of receiving a camera-detected seatbelt infringement or assist during an infringement enquiry process, where an infringement is received.

 Road rules